We ask you, humbly, to help us.

 (Dates shown are common estimates from historical and Christian sources;

-BCE dates are very approximate) A new prophet is not expected for many centuries
+BCE dates are very approximate) They do not expect new prophet for many centuries

 into our future.

 ||The Bahá'í's believe in an essential unity of the great religions